Hunting strategy

-'hunting strategy, or hunting method, is a tactic that is used to target, pursue, and hunt an animal.
+Hunting strategy or hunting method is any specific techniques or tactics that are used to target, pursue, and hunt an animal.
+The term mostly applies to humans catching and killing wild animals, but can also be used in ethology and nature documentaries to describe predation strategies adopted by carnivores.

 The hunting strategy that a hunter uses depends mainly on the type of terrain, as well as game being hunted.
 Climate, local hunting techniques, and local hunting laws are also taken in consideration.
 Some of the most common hunting methods that are used include: still hunting, stalking, driving, stand hunting, calling, baiting, hunting with dogs and falconry.